-Members are advised that a request for the use of Ballyclare Town Hall Car Park on Saturday 16 December 2023 has been made on behalf of Santa Run and Mr Philip Strange in conjunction with the NI Children's Hospice, which is one of the Mayor's nominated charities for 2023-2024.
+Members were advised that a request for the use of Ballyclare Town Hall Car Park on Saturday 16 December 2023 has been made on behalf of Santa Run and Mr Philip Strange in conjunction with the NI Children's Hospice, which was one of the Mayor's nominated charities for 2023-2024.

-The request is to allow a tractor and wagon to park in the Town Hall car park and collect money for the NI Children's Hospice.
-Approval for the on-street collection has been sought from the PSNI.

-RECOMMENDATION: that the request for use of Ballyclare Town Hall Car Park by Santa Run and Mr Philip Strange on Saturday 16 December 2023 be approved.
+The request was to allow a tractor and wagon to park in the Town Hall car park and collect money for the NI Children's Hospice.
+Approval for the onstreet collection had been sought from the PSNI.
+Proposed by Councillor Mallon Seconded by Alderman Ross and agreed that the request for use of Ballyclare Town Hall Car Park by Santa Run and Mr Philip Strange on Saturday 16 December 2023 be approved.

-Prepared by: Jenna Collier, Theatre Bookings, Conference and Events Manager
+ACTION BY: Jenna Collier, Theatre Bookings, Conference and Events Manager